Culture of Colombia: Multicultural elements

+Immigration and foreign influences

 Colombia did not receive substantial immigration after the period of Spanish rule.
-Some exceptions are the capital city of Bogota, the second largest city Medellin and the atlantic port city of Barranquilla.
-Groups of French, Swiss, Dutch, Belgian, German, Italian, Lebanese and Syrian-Lebanese-Palestinian immigrants settled in the city and played a large role in its development.
+Some exceptions are the capital city of Bogotá, the second largest city Medellín and the Atlantic port city of Barranquilla.
+Groups of French, Swiss, Dutch, Belgian, German, Italian, Lebanese and Syrian-Palestinian immigrants settled in the city and played a large role in its development.
 Shakira, a native of Barranquilla, is of partial Lebanese ancestry.
 Bogotá received some immigrants from Europe in the period following World War II; the eccentric former mayor of Bogotá and semiotics professor Antanas Mockus is the son of Lithuanian immigrants.
 Most Chinese in Colombia originally came from Panama, where they helped in the building of the railways of the Panama Canal, to help in building the train and road routes between the Pacific port of Buenaventura and the interior city of Cali.
 Today, in the surrounding area of the Cauca Valley, virtually every town has a Chinese restaurant.

 A few Japanese families settled in Colombia, inspired by the bucolic description of the Cauca Valley in Jorge Isaacs' novel María.
 The heads-of-household of Japanese descent would be interred in prisons near Zipaquirá, during World War II.

-Foreign influences

 Colombian politicians, intellectuals, and members of elite society turned to England and France for inspiration in the period, following independence from Spain.
 Colombian's civil code (adopted in 1887) is based on the Napoleonic Code.
 French architect Gastón Lelarge (1861–1934) designed many of the public edifices in Bogotá, as well as the cupola of the church of Saint Peter Claver in Cartagena.

 Starting in the 20th century, North American culture had increasing influence on the culture of Colombia.
 Shopping malls and tract housing in the style of North American suburbs are very popular.
 Hollywood films, American fashions, and English-language popular music are also popular.